nrfconnect/sdk-nrf/doc/nrf/gs_assistant.rst

    :local:
    :depth: 2

-`nRF Connect for Desktop`_, a cross-platform tool available for Windows, Linux, and macOS, provides different apps that simplify installing the |NCS|.
+`nRF Connect for Desktop`_, a cross-platform tool available for Windows, Linux, and macOS, provides different applications that simplify installing the |NCS|.

-On Windows or macOS, use the :ref:`gs_app_tcm`.
-On Linux, use the `Installing using Visual Studio Code <Installing on Linux_>`_ instructions or follow the steps found on the :ref:`gs_installing` page.
+Use the :ref:`gs_app_tcm` application to install the |NCS| automatically.

 Before you start setting up the toolchain, install available updates for your operating system.
 See :ref:`gs_recommended_versions` for information on the supported operating systems and Zephyr features.